lauramsfernandes/BrazilianGasMarket/overviewMediumPost.md

 sales_segment.title = 'Brazilian Sales of Natural Gas by Segment' sales_segment.footer = 'Source:\nMME, Monthly Industry Follow-up Bulletin of Natural Gas - June 2020\n\n¹ Includes consumption by refineries, fertilizer factories and use of gas as raw material.'
 ```
+After that it was calculated the segment proportion.
 ```
 sales_per = sales_segment.df.copy()